etozhebolgov/CUP2PY/READMEAES.md

 # CUAES
 #### Lucy Betts, Ilia Bolgov, Jodie Furnell, Annabel May
-A recreation of the Advanced Encryption Standard, formally known as Rijndael.
+A recreation of the Advanced Encryption Standard (AES), formally known as Rijndael.

 ## Theory